pranjal7/IDS/README.md

 * Installed arp-scan on the Pi.
 	Command: <pre><code>sudo apt-get install arp-scan </code></pre>
-	arp-scan sends ARP packets to the hosts on the local network and displays any responses that has received.
+	arp-scan sends ARP packets to the hosts on the local network and displays any response that has been received.
 	The network interface can be selected by adding <pre><code>--interface option</code></pre> to the arp-scan command.
 	By default arp-scan searches the system interface list and displays the lowest numbered interface but excludes the loopback interface.